aggreybosire/aggreybosire.github.io/_posts/2020-10-16-Hello-World.md

 I also intend to discuss some interesting machine learning research papers I am reading.
 In the process, I will implement a few of them.

 I recently noticed that I not only need to deploy my models to web but also to mobile.
 I have never worked on mobile apps before though.
-To fill this gap, I decided to learn a new programming language- Flutter (for mobile -Both ios and android).
+To fill this gap, I decided to learn Flutter - Google’s Open Source UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 Thanks [Edwin](https://twitter.com/edwinbosire) for the motivation.
 I hope to document the whole journey.
 I am looking forward to learning and building some interesting and intelligent apps.

 Once in a while am going to talk about startups; the ones I tried, those that failed, what worked, what didn't, startups I admire and lessons I have learned so far.